swstevens/swstevens/README.md

 - 👋 Hi, I’m @swstevens
 - 👀 I’m interested in game programming, backend architecturing, and machine learning
-- 🌱 I’m currently learning Golang and Networking
+- 🌱 I’m currently working on a Game Jam for Halloween!
 - 📫 How to reach me - Email - sstevensw@gmail.com - https://swstevens.github.io/

 <!---